laur89/awesome-stars/README.md

 - [jinhduong/linq-fns](https://github.com/jinhduong/linq-fns) - 👴 LINQ for Javascript, written by TypeScript
 - [tridactyl/tridactyl](https://github.com/tridactyl/tridactyl) - A Vim-like interface for Firefox, inspired by Vimperator/Pentadactyl.
 - [freeCodeCamp/freeCodeCamp](https://github.com/freeCodeCamp/freeCodeCamp) - freeCodeCamp.org's open-source codebase and curriculum.
 Learn to code for free.
+- [vuejs/vue](https://github.com/vuejs/vue) - 🖖 Vue.js is a progressive, incrementally-adoptable JavaScript framework for building UI on the web.
 - [vercel/hyper](https://github.com/vercel/hyper) - A terminal built on web technologies
 - [vector-im/element-web](https://github.com/vector-im/element-web) - A glossy Matrix collaboration client for the web.
 - [grafana/grafana](https://github.com/grafana/grafana) - The open and composable observability and data visualization platform.
 Visualize metrics, logs, and traces from multiple sources like Prometheus, Loki, Elasticsearch, InfluxDB, Postgres and many more.